khouakhi/hugo2/content/home/about.md

 # Hello! 🙂

-My name is **Abdou khouakhi**, and my current research interests lie in climate and weather data analysis, extreme climate and weather events, flood risk, sea level, data visualisation, and geographic data science.
+My name is Abdou khouakhi, and my current research interests lie in climate and weather data analysis, extreme climate and weather events, flood risk, sea level, data visualisation, and geographic data science.

 I graduated with a PhD in coastal environments, vulnerability to sea level rise and storm surges from the Faculty of Sciences, Rabat (Morocco).
 I then moved to the United States for a Postdoc at IIHR-Hydroscience & Engineering, University of Iowa.
 There, I worked on a variety of projects related to climate and environmental data analysis (manipulation of large datasets using R and Python).
 Currently, I am a research associate at Loughborough University (UK), working on a project on developing models/systems to monitor flooding in real time using remote water sensing over cellular phone systems.